Zuehlke/software-engineering-corner/drafts/compound-components.md

 };
 ```

 The ActionButton is a button that can be used to execute an action.
-After the action is executed, the Dialog will close automatically.
+After the action is executed, the dialog will close automatically.

 ```typescript
 // Dialog.tsx